AMICO galaxy clusters in KiDS-1000: Splashback radius from weak lensing and cluster-galaxy correlation function

 { Dipartimento di Fisica e Astronomia ``Augusto Righi'' - Alma Mater Studiorum Universit\`{a} di Bologna, via Piero Gobetti 93/2, I-40129 Bologna, Italy \and INAF - Osservatorio di Astrofisica e Scienza dello Spazio di Bologna, via Piero Gobetti 93/3, I-40129 Bologna, Italy \and INFN - Sezione di Bologna, viale Berti Pichat 6/2, I-40127 Bologna, Italy \and Zentrum f\"ur Astronomie, Universit\"at Heidelberg, Philosophenweg 12, D-69120 Heidelberg, Germany \and ITP, Universit\"at Heidelberg, Philosophenweg 16, 69120 Heidelberg, Germany \and INAF - Osservatorio Astronomico di Padova, vicolo dell'Osservatorio 5, I-35122 Padova, Italy \and INAF - Istituto di Radioastronomia, Via Piero Gobetti 101, 40129 Bologna, Italy \and Ruhr University Bochum, Faculty of Physics and Astronomy, Astronomical Institute (AIRUB), German Centre for Cosmological Lensing, 44780 Bochum, Germany \and INAF - Osservatorio Astronomico di Capodimonte, Salita Moiariello 16, Napoli 80131, Italy }

 \abstract {} { We present the splashback radius analysis of the Adaptive Matched Identifier of Clustered Objects (AMICO) galaxy cluster sample in the fourth data release of the Kilo Degree Survey (KiDS).
-The sample contains 9049 rich galaxy clusters within $z\in[0.1,0.8]$, with shear measurements available for 8730 of them. } { We measure and model the stacked reduced shear, $g_{\rm t}$, and the cluster-galaxy correlation function, $w_{\rm cg}$, in bins of observed intrinsic richness, $\lambda^*$, and redshift, $z$.
-Building on the methods employed in recent cosmological analyses, we model the average splashback radius, $r_{\rm sp}$, of the underlying dark matter halo distribution, accounting for the known systematic uncertainties affecting measurements and theoretical models. } { By modelling $g_{\rm t}$ and $w_{\rm cg}$ separately, in the cluster-centric radial range $R\in[0.4,5]$ $h^{-1}$Mpc, we constrain $r_{\rm sp}$, the mass accretion rate, $\Gamma$, and the relation between $\mathcal{R}_{\rm sp}\equiv r_{\rm sp}/r_{200\rm m}$ and the peak height, $\nu_{200\rm m}$, over the mass range $M_{200\rm m}\in[0.4,20]$ $10^{14}h^{-1}$M$_\odot$.
+The sample contains 9049 rich galaxy clusters within $z\in[0.1,0.8]$, with shear measurements available for 8730 of them. } { We measured and modelled the stacked reduced shear, $g_{\rm t}$, and the cluster--galaxy correlation function, $w_{\rm cg}$, in bins of observed intrinsic richness, $\lambda^*$, and redshift, $z$.
+Building on the methods employed in recent cosmological analyses, we modelled the average splashback radius, $r_{\rm sp}$, of the underlying dark matter halo distribution, accounting for the known systematic uncertainties that affect measurements and theoretical models. } { By modelling $g_{\rm t}$ and $w_{\rm cg}$ separately in the cluster-centric radial range $R\in[0.4,5]$ $h^{-1}$Mpc, we constrain $r_{\rm sp}$, the mass accretion rate, $\Gamma$, and the relation between $\mathcal{R}_{\rm sp}\equiv r_{\rm sp}/r_{200\rm m}$ and the peak height, $\nu_{200\rm m}$, over the mass range $M_{200\rm m}\in[0.4,20]$ $10^{14}h^{-1}$M$_\odot$.
 The two probes provide consistent results that also agree with $\Lambda$-cold dark matter model predictions.
 Our $\mathcal{R}_{\rm sp}$ constraints are consistent with those from previous observations.
 For $g_{\rm t}$ and $w_{\rm cg}$, we achieve a precision of 14\% and 10\% per cluster stack, respectively.
 The higher precision of $w_{\rm cg}$, enabled by its combination with weak-lensing constraints on the mass-richness relation, highlights the complementarity of lensing and clustering in measuring $r_{\rm sp}$ and constraining the properties of the infalling material region. } {}